Hexagon/blog/src/posts/2023-09-06_display_all_visitors_pointers.md

 Level up by serving your app behind an Nginx reverse proxy.
 This adds extra layers of security and features.

-First, if you doesn't altready have it installed, install Nginx.
+First, if you doesn't already have it installed, install Nginx.
 If you're using Ubuntu, you can do so with:

 `sudo apt update sudo apt install nginx`